Getafe: Politics and government

-The current mayor of Getafe is Sara Hernández Barroso, socialist, thanks to the support of left wing group United Left (IU) and a political platform close to Podemos called 'Ahora Getafe'.
+The current mayor of Getafe is Sara Hernández Barroso of the Spanish Socialist Workers' Party, thanks to the support of left wing group United Left (IU) and a political platform close to Podemos called 'Ahora Getafe'.
 In 2011, Juan Soler-Espiauba Gallo, of the People's Party (PP), was elected mayor and displaced the incumbent, a socialist, who had held this post since 1983.
 The most popular political parties in the area, other than the PSOE, are the Peoples' Party (PP) and the United Left (IU).
 Getafe has always had a large working population, and left-wing groups, especially the PSOE, have traditionally been very influential.
 Getafe is also part of the so-called "red belt" of the Community of Madrid.

 In the 2007 Spanish regional elections, the PSOE elected 13 town councillors (44.18% of the vote), PP, 11 (36.09%), and IU 3, (11.73%).
 Other political associations were not able to muster enough votes to receive representation.
 Local elections occur every four years, along with the autonomous election.

 In the last Spanish General elections celebrated in 2015, PP obtained 25,65% of the vote, very close to Podemos (24,72%) and PSOE (22,60%).
 Ciudadanos obtained 16,54% of the vote and IU 7,07%.

 Cabinet meetings are composed of nine councillors: eight from the PSOE and one from IU.
 The Municipal Corporation is made up of 27 members, detailed previously.
 The cabinet is presided over by the mayor.
 The Getafe city council is divided into a number of different focus groups: treasury, wealth, and social security; equality; urbanism; civil action; and management of waste disposal, cleanliness, the environment, and the home.
 The council holds sessions every month, in addition to frequently held special sessions, in which councillors debate various topics and problems which affect the municipality.

 Getafe is at the forefront of the struggle for workers rights in local industry.
 The most important trade unions in the city are the Workers' Commissions (CCOO) and the Unión General de Trabajadores (UGT).
 Both unions have branch offices in Getafe and list many local workers as members.